Cookies setting

 Loyalty programs

 Starbucks has built a loyalty program, encouraging its customers to keep coming back.
 Named My Starbucks Rewards, little investment is needed to sign up (downloading the app or registering a gift card).
 And every purchase completed with the account is rewarded.
 The program is managed by an online account accessible on both computers and mobile devices.
-This program supports both card and mobile payments from customers.
+This program supports customers’ card and mobile payments.

 With few barriers to joining the program, Starbuck has cultivated a following that few companies can attain.
 The company reached 18.9 million active members across the US in 2020.